The best of both worlds: Parallel Production

 Are you a farmer, rancher, or processor who has transitioned to organic with OCIA International?

 This post is part of a series featuring OCIA International certified organic operators from Canada, Mexico, Nicaragua, Peru, and the United States.
-E-mail marketing director Kelsey Sejkora at firstname.lastname@example.org if you would like your operation to be featured in an upcoming post!
+Are you an OCIA operator interested in being featured?
+E-mail us at firstname.lastname@example.org for more information.

 Every operator’s path to organic is different.
 Read more from our “Operator Spotlight” series to learn about the different paths to organic certification.